St Mary’s Scholarships

 Eligibility: The scholarship is open to pupils applying for entry to St Mary’s at 11+ or 13+.
 The scholarship is awarded to a girl who shows outstanding potential in music.
 The candidate must also demonstrate a strong commitment to, and enthusiasm for, music in general.
 She must, of course, satisfy the academic requirements, as assessed in the entrance examination and interview.

-Procedure: Application forms are available from the Registrar from 1 October 2019, and should be submitted by 13 December 2019.
+Procedure: Application forms are available from the Registrar from mid October 2021, and should be submitted by 10 December 2021.
 Please note that the applicant’s current Head teacher must sign the form and that a detailed report from the candidate’s first study instrument teacher must be enclosed with the application form.
 Parents are asked to send copies of all music, including relevant accompaniments, one week prior to the audition.

 Candidates who are selected from their application by the Director of Music will be called for an interview and audition and should expect to be at the school for approximately one hour.